 Too many products get dumped because spare parts aren’t available.
-So what can be done?

-So what are the rules?
 The Consumer Guarantees Act (CGA) requires goods to be of acceptable quality and that includes being durable.

 If your fridge or TV fails before its time – and you haven’t caused the failure – you can go back to the retailer.
 It needs to sort the problem.
 That means either repairing or replacing the item or giving you a refund.